SamirStandnes/r_a_b/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a landing page for concultancy (concept).
+This is a landing page for a concultancy business (concept).